 Kerry Crofton, part of my volunteer team at The Regency Town House since Dec.
 2018, helped me make a hummingbird body shape from papier mache and for a long time this was what I was set to use as the form for the bird.
 Believing I would then apply folded and stitched paper detailing.
 I then free machine embroidered a downy body covering but somehow ended up with a rather chubby bird.

 Cutting individual feathers to his back, using forms cut with a flower stamp, didn't add much.
 Nothing was quite working as I'd hoped.

-Having decorated the shoe by drawing a bunch onto it I began to try to make a single flower that might sit in the frame with the shoe, the two forms arcing gracefully up and back.
+Having decorated the shoe by drawing a bunch of lilies onto it I began to try to make a single flower that might sit in the frame with the shoe, the two forms arcing gracefully up and back.
 Using quilling I began with a flat disk, pushed out its centre and squashed its edges appropriately as I went along.

 I found it fascinating, for the first time, to be forming a larger sculpted shape from pure white quilling paper.
 A form that looked like it could have been 3-d printed.
 I firmed up its shape with glue.
 But the form ended up too dense in this context, even with open filigree quilling around its edges, it was wrong for a lily.
 As a sculptural technique however, it's one I will definitely return to.

 By now I could see the toe wasn't quite the right shape for the era and the colouring of the body of the shoe itself (a pale gold), which I liked, didn't appear right either, alongside the colours of the Rufous hummingbird who's body I was also repeatedly rebuilding.
 I looked at other hummingbirds (there really is a dizzying array of hummingbird species, 360 to be precise, please see: https://en.wikipedia.org/wiki/List_of_hummingbird_species) but none were the gold and white combination I believed I needed.